 Software & Data Continues to be the Dominant Industry with over 30%

-Once again, the Software & Data industry maintains its position as the leading industry for startups in 2023, with a staggering 31.95% of all startups operating within this sector.
+For the third year in a row, the biggest industry for startups in 2024 was Software & Data.
+According to our estimations, this industry accounts for 33.7% of the world’s startups.
 This finding reaffirms the pervasive influence of technology-driven solutions and the growing demand for data-driven applications across various domains.
 Startups in this industry are capitalizing on advancements in software development, artificial intelligence, and big data analytics to create innovative solutions that address a wide range of challenges.
-DuckDuckGo, Medium and ResearchGate are notable startups from these industries based on our database.
+According to our database, DuckDuckGo, Medium, and PhonePe are the top three startups in their industry based on our algorithm, which takes into account, total investment, website traffic, and employee count.

 Analysis at a granular level of all Industries, by subindustries is available for StartupBlink PRO users.